-1 drop of essential oil of niaouli, 1 drop of essential oil of palmarosa, 1 drop of essential oil of ravintsara.
-Take the 3 drops on a neutral tablet three times daily for four days.
+Take 1 drop of ravintsara essential oil + 1 drop of clove essential oil on a neutral tablet, 4 times a day, for 3 days.
+Adults only.

 CULTIVATION AND PRODUCTION

 Precautions for use

 Do not use in: pregnant or breast-feeding women, children under the age of three years, persons allergic to one of the components (geraniol, linalool, limonene), subjects with asthma without the advice of an allergologist before the first use, subjects with epilepsy (or children who have had fever seizures).

 Madagascar, island of perfumes, is a hub of world phytotherapy as more than six thousand of the island's plants are studied and some are used by ethnopractitioners according to the database of the Madagascan institute of applied research (IMRA).
 This prodigious biodiversity was revealed to Europeans during the mid-18th century by the Frenchman Etienne de Flacourt "resident governor" in his History of the island Madagascar (1658).
 During the 20th century, the botanist Pierre Boiteau scientifically explored this wealth and studied the therapeutic effect of ravintsara.
 This tree has always been, and remains to this day, the ultimate "medicine tree" of Madagascan populations, its local name meaning "leaves good for everything".
 The essential oil extracted from these leaves is remarkable for combating viral diseases.

 The properties, benefits and method of use are given for information; they cannot in any case constitute or replace medical information that only health professionals can provide.
 For any use of essential oils for therapeutic purposes, please consult your GP or pharmacist.